-QUALIFYING RATES
+QUALIFYING REQUIREMENTS

 There is a wide range of qualifying requirements for minimum benefits among the states.
-The requirement of 11⁄2 times high-quarter wages means almost 20 weeks at the usual rate of pay for individuals who worked all 13 weeks of the high quarter, and 15 weeks for those who worked only 10 weeks of the high quarter.
+The requirement of 11⁄2 times high-quarter wages means approximately 20 weeks for individuals who worked all 13 weeks of the high quarter.
 The requirement of 30 times the weekly benefit amount translates into 15 weeks of work if, as is usually the case, the weekly benefit is computed as about 1⁄2 the individual's regular weekly wage.
-However, except in the states that actually require a specified minimum number of weeks (or hours) of work, it is possible to meet the multiple-of-high-quarter, multiple-of-week-ly-benefit-amount requirements and flat dollar requirements with very few actual weeks of work, even though in most cases there must be earnings in more than one base period quarter.
+However, except in the states that actually require a specified minimum number of weeks (or hours) of work, it is possible to meet the multiple-of-high-quarter, multipleof-weekly-benefit-amount requirements and flat dollar requirements with very few actual weeks of work, even though in most cases there must be earnings in more than one base period quarter.